ssyasin/ssyasin/README.md

 💞️ Looking to collaborate on open-source Java projects that innovate backend systems and promote educational growth.

-📫 Contact me at ssempijjay1@mail.com or via Itrak.
+📫 Contact me at ssempijjay1@mail.com or via LinkedIn .
 Let’s talk Java and collaboration opportunities!

 😄 Pronouns: He/Him